pettarin/glyphIgo/README.md

      $ python glyphIgo.py -L "GREEK OMEGA OXIA"
 ```

-Please see the Wiki for usage examples with their actual output.
+Please see [OUTPUT.md](OUTPUT.md) for usage examples with their actual output.